Historical timeline of St. Paul's

 1954 – On May 9, Rev. Earl E. Weis becomes associate pastor.

-1955 – Recognizing congregational growth southward, the Board of Missions sanctions the purchase of property on Columbia Avenue near Ridge Road in Munster.
+1955 – Recognizing congregational migration southward, the Board of Missions sanctions the purchase of property on Columbia Avenue near Ridge Road in Munster.
 A children’s choir is organized by teacher David Brandt.

-1959 – St. Paul’s Chapel in Munster is dedicated (presently the Salvation Army Center).
+1959 – St. Paul’s Chapel in Munster is dedicated on Columbia Ave. (presently the Salvation Army Center).

 1963 – Dr. Lichtsinn retires.
 Rev. Weis assumes his responsibilities and Rev. Wilburn Michlak is installed as assistant pastor.